cbreezier/cbreezier.github.io/source/_posts/ELI5-Port-forwarding.md

 external port `25565` to internal `192.168.1.10:25565`), but there is absolutely no requirement for that to be the case.

+### What happened to Fifth Street?

+IPV5 was an experimental protocol that never took off.
+[Lifewire](https://www.lifewire.com/what-happened-to-ipv5-3971327) provides a good overview of what happened to it.

 ### Double NAT

 Just a note - the most common problem you'll run into if you can't get port